WOOD PRIVACY FENCE INSTALLATION COMPANY

 - Better material for posts - Although cedar is overall the more durable of the two materials, pressure-treated pine stands up better when it is exposed to soil.
 Because of this, most cedar fences have posts that are made of pressure-treated pine and boards made of cedar.

 Cedar is a beautiful, high-quality wood that is easily recognizable for its reddish-brown color.
-The wood contains natural preservatives, so it does not require any type of chemical treatment.
-Cedar is popular for its distinct look, as well as its durability, though it is more expensive than pressure-treated pine.
+The wood contains natural preservatives, so it does not require any type of chemical treatment like pine requires.
+Cedar is popular for its distinct look, as well as its durability.

 How Much Does Cedar Fencing Cost?